elenderg/PAL-1000/instruções de compilação.md

 `To initialize a pe header (code section):`

-`Copy bytes from "_code  "_'s first to the pe header's code section's name's whereabouts for 6.`
+`Copy bytes from "_code  "'s first to the pe header's code section's name's whereabouts for 6.`

 `Put the code borough's length into the pe header's code section's sizeinbytes.`